8 Signs of Bad Parenting That Every Parent Should Know

 Have we not all heard that bad kids come from bad parents?
 There are several signs of bad parenting.
-The actions of parents speak louder to children than just words.
+To children, the actions of parents speak louder than words.

-As the first teachers of a child, parents are the first influence in his or her life.
-The attitude, views, goals, and perspective of a child depend to a large extent on what he learns from his parents.
-What a child learns in the early years is known to have a lasting impression, which is why good parenting is an absolute necessity.
+As a child's first teachers, parents are the first influence in his or her life.
+The child's attitude, views, goals, and perspective depend to a large extent on what he learns from his parents.
+What a child learns in the early years is known to leave a lasting impression, which is why good parenting is an absolute necessity.

-Whenever a child commits a mistake or lacks manners, the blame is mostly put on the parents.
+Whenever a child makes a mistake or lacks manners, the blame is mostly put on the parents.
 Is bad parenting damaging your child?
 What makes a bad parent?
-What are the signs?
-What are the effects of bad parenting on children?
-How can you be a good parent?
+Can good kids survive bad parenting?
+What are the signs and effects to look for?
+How can you be a better parent?
 I will try to answer these questions.

 1. Avoiding and Neglecting Your Child

-Neglecting your child physically or emotionally can affect him or her in a negative manner.
-Child neglect is a very common type of child abuse, which is more than physical abuse.
+Neglecting your child physically or emotionally can affect him or her in an extremely negative manner.
+Child neglect is a very common type of child abuse, which can hurt as much as physical abuse.

-Exposing the child to physical violence or verbal abuse can be very damaging to a child’s psychology.
-Many children are victims of verbal abuse from their parents.
+Exposing a child to physical violence or verbal abuse can be very damaging to his or her psychology.
+Many children are victims of these types of abuse.

-Many parents vent their frustrations at their children without realizing what sort of psychological damage they are inflicting on them.
-Such acts can also lead to the child losing confidence and developing an inferiority complex.
+Many parents vent their frustrations at their children without realizing what sort of psychological damage they are inflicting.
+Even one spanking or slur, even a small bruise or remark can leave its mark.
+Such acts can lead to the child losing confidence and developing an inferiority complex.

-Punishment is required when a child does something wrong, but when they are extensively punished for even small matters it may lead to them being rebellious.
+Punishment might be required when a child does something wrong, but when they are extensively punished for small matters, it may backfire.
 A child requires physical contact with the parent like hugs, kisses, and other signs of affection.
-If you yell at your child, call him or her names or say that he or she is no good, you are sending the wrong message.
+If you yell at your child, call him or her names, or say that he or she is no good, the damage can be permanent.

 There are many parents who do nothing to discourage bad behavior or manners in their kids and turn a blind eye to their behavior.
 As the saying goes, what you sow is what you reap.